padrinobook/padrinobook/02-job-board-application.md

 Due to this point this was the way websites were generated in the beginning: Plain, old but good page with static content.
 But today everything is dynamic like the arrival date of the [Deutsche Bahn](http://www.bahn.de/i/view/USA/en/index.shtml "Deutsche
 Bahn").

+Since we are done with the small feature, it is time to push our branch to the remote repository:

+    $ git push origin basic-layout

 Lets add some basic routes for displaying our home-, about-, and contact-page with the help of controllers.